-A DIY mudroom bench and built-ins will help you stay organized and give a place to slip shoes before running out the door.
+A DIY mudroom bench and built-ins (entryway bench with storage) will help you stay organized and give a place to slip shoes before running out the door.
 Watch how you can get a custom-built storage device without hiring an expert.

 Before you begin, first make all necessary cuts according to the cut list over.
 It’s possible to create these cuts with a table saw.
 Remember you might want to make little adjustments to the boards as you work, so maintain the saw handy as you continue.

 As soon as you’ve got the pocket holes drilled, put the 16-1/2-inch border of a finished piece in addition to the seat bottom, aligned with the border.
 Repeat this process with the other hand.
 Quantify in 15 inches from the interior of the bit you just set up, and fasten a divider panel in precisely the same method.
 Measure over another 15 inches and fasten the final divider.